2024-01-17 03:00:00

 “If we needed to increase security costs for the Expo, 20 billion yen would be immediately available, but with roads cut off and villages isolated due to this earthquake, general contingency funds of 5,000 yen in fiscal 2019 were reduced.

 Out of the billion yen, only 4.7 billion yen was decided to be spent.
 The contingency fund for fiscal year 2019 has been doubled to 1 trillion yen, but the way the money is being disbursed and the amount of money is still terrible,” points out Masaru Kaneko, a visiting professor of public finance at Shukutoku University Graduate School.
-“I get the impression that they are not seriously thinking about rebuilding the buildings and roads in the disaster-stricken areas.Which is more important: the Expo, which will be held once and for all after six months, or reconstruction?Why are they reluctant to spend money for reconstruction? ”
+“I get the impression that they are not seriously thinking regarding rebuilding the buildings and roads in the disaster-stricken areas.Which is more important: the Expo, which will be held once and for all following six months, or reconstruction?Why are they reluctant to spend money for reconstruction? ”

 Against this backdrop, voices are beginning to rise calling for the Expo to be postponed.
 On the 5th, Tsuyoshi Niinami, representative secretary of the Association of Corporate Executives and the vice president of the Japan Association for World Expositions, said in response to the earthquake damage, “Given this situation, the response to the disaster victims should be prioritized above all else.”
 The Constitutional Democratic Party of Japan also issued a statement on the 9th calling for the recovery and reconstruction from the earthquake to be given top priority.